multitudes/NiceWeather/README.md

 <br></br>

 ### The API
-This is a preview of the API response for Berlin using http://openweathermap.org/ (I used JsonBeautify for the formatting):
+This is a preview of the API response for Berlin using http://openweathermap.org/

 ```json
 {